Linda-Ikechukwu/Personal-Site/README.md

   Codes With Linda: My Portfolio Site + Blog
 </h1>

 This website was built with the hello world starter from Gatsby.
-If you'll like to use this website template, don't forget to give me a shout out.
+If you'll like to use this project as a template for your own website, don't forget to give me a shout out.

 ## 🚀 Quick start